Reading time: 17 minutes.

 One of Colombia’s largest departments, Antioquia is the birthplace of the FNC and the industrialization of the Colombian coffee industry.
-A number of Antioqueña towns are now firmly on the global coffee map, including Santa Barbara, Ciudad Bolivar, El Peñol and La Sierra.
+A number of Antioqueña towns are now firmly on the global coffee map, including Caicedo, Ciudad Bolivar, El Peñol and La Sierra.

 Situated across the Western Colombian Andes, farms from this region sit at particularly high altitudes of up to 2,200m (7,217 ft).
 The lower temperatures of the high altitudes create a slower ripening process, producing full-bodied flavors with specific microclimates giving the coffees each a particular profile.

 Learn more about Antioquia’s Coffee History in this video from our trip to Santa Barbara:

 The name Huila is recently recognized throughout the coffee-drinking world.
 Sometimes mistaken as the name of a farm or a variety of coffee, Huila is actually another department in Colombia that is about the size of Kuwait.